knowrob/knowrob/README.md

 These are situation-dependant knowledge chunks that describe an epsiode of a robot (or human) executing a task.
 Formal descriptions are combined with sensor data which allows to use an expressive language for the selection of training examples for training a model over the experiences of a robot or human.

-This repository contains
-KnowRob core packages and general issue tracker for the KnowRob knowledge base.

 Please visit http://www.knowrob.org for more information and [installation instructions](http://www.knowrob.org/installation).